WilsonGregory/ginjax/README.md

   - Clone the repository `git clone https://github.com/WilsonGregory/GeometricConvolutions.git`
   - Navigate to the GeometricConvolutions directory `cd GeometricConvolutions`
   - Locally install the package `pip install -e .` (may have to use pip3 if your system has both python2 and python3 installed)
+  - In order to run JAX on a GPU, you will likely need to follow some additional steps detailed in https://github.com/google/jax#installation.
+You will probably need to know your CUDA version, which can be found with `nvidia-smi` and/or `nvcc --version`.

 ## Quick Start